Slay the Spire 2: How to Unlock All Characters Fast

 Instant deliveryNo spam, unsubscribe anytime

 • Trying to win every unlock run.
-Current reporting says you do not need an Act clear.
-If your goal is roster access, forcing full climbs only burns time.
+You don’t need an Act clear.
+Forcing full climbs just to access a class only burns time.

 Advertisement